legendarycode3/blockchain-development-documentary-guide/README.md

       1) Hardhat: A flexible , javascript-based framework for Ethereum development , featuring a local Ethereum network and tools for testing and deployment . </br>
 	  Hardhat is a professional Ethereum development environment.
 Hardhat is a popular development environment and framework for Ethereum smart contracts, designed to help developers compile, deploy, test, and debug Solidity code.
-It facilitates end-to-end development, allowing developers to manage tasks like mainnet forking, local network simulation, and automated testing, primarily using JavaScript or TypeScript.
+It facilitates end-to-end development, allowing developers to manage tasks like mainnet forking, local network simulation, and automated testing, primarily using JavaScript or TypeScript.  </br>

       2) Foundry: A Rust-based toolkit  that provides tools for “smart contract development”, “testing”, “deployment”, and  “interaction with blockchain”.  </br>
 	  Foundry is a blazing-fast, portable, and modular toolkit for Ethereum and EVM-compatible smart contract development, written in Rust.
-It enables developers to compile, test, and deploy smart contracts entirely using Solidity, eliminating the need for
+It enables developers to compile, test, and deploy smart contracts entirely using Solidity, eliminating the need for JavaScript-based testing tools like Hardhat. </br>

       3) Truffle: A reliable suite of tools designed to steamline the smat contract development  lifecycle.